 at time t is given by:

-Besides being extremely difficult to understand, quaternions provide a few obvious advantages over using matrices or Euler angles for representing rotations.
+Despite being extremely difficult to understand, quaternions provide a few obvious advantages over using matrices or Euler angles for representing rotations.

 - Quaternion interpolation using SLERP and SQUAD provide a way to interpolate smoothly between orientations in space.